- CA UMASC Mss Sc 70 (A.81-10)

 Consists of records relating to her art career, including correspondence, financial records, awards, photos, videos, research and documents concerning exhibitions.

 The fonds contains literary manuscripts of most of her books, personal and professional correspondence, material pertaining to both her literary and academic careers, more than 1000 photographs, 33 audio-cassettes, 1 videocassette, and 3 computer diskettes.
 The A12-41 accession of the fonds consists of legal documents and correspondence relating to the Robertson v.
 Thomson Corp. class action lawsuit, as well as awards, portraits and other correspondence.
 The A12-133 accession consists of correspondence and a review of "A Terrible Beauty", a periodical on Heather Robertson and a National Magazine Awards Booklet, plus awards and portraits.
-The 15-005 is comprised of nine series.
-They include.
-Biographical & personal information, literary career, research material, publishing contracts, correspondence, areas of interest, photos, tapes & electronic records.
+The 15-005 is comprised of nine series, including: biographical & personal information; literary career; research material; publishing contracts; correspondence; areas of interest; photographs; tapes & electronic records.